At a glance: Medicare health insurance in Connecticut

 Medicare Advantage in Connecticut

 Connecticut’s Medicare Advantage market is particularly robust, with at least 29 plan options available throughout the state.
 Service from a particular insurance company or plan varies by county.

 Nationwide, 34 percent of all Medicare beneficiaries were enrolled in Medicare Advantage plans as of 2018, although it varied from a low of 1 percent in Alaska to a high of 56 percent in Minnesota.
 Medicare Advantage enrollment in Connecticut was right on par with the national average, however, with 34 percent of the state’s Medicare beneficiaries enrolled in Medicare Advantage plans.

-By mid-2020, however, there were 310,703 Connecticut residents with private Medicare coverage, amounting to more than 45 percent of the state’s Medicare population.
+By mid-2020, there were 310,703 Connecticut residents with private Medicare coverage, amounting to more than 45 percent of the state’s Medicare population.
 A similar trend has been happening nationwide, with increasing Medicare Advantage enrollment every year since 2004.
-But Medicare Advantage growth in Connecticut has been particularly robust.
+Medicare Advantage growth in Connecticut has been particularly robust.
 According to CMS data, nationwide Medicare coverage enrollment increased by a little less than a million people from August 2019 to July 2020, while private Medicare enrollment (almost all of which is Medicare Advantage) grew by about 2 million people.
-But in Connecticut, from August 2019 to July 2020, the total Medicare population grew by 6,624 people, while the state’s Medicare Advantage enrollment grew by 26,023 people.
+In Connecticut, from August 2019 to July 2020, the total Medicare population grew by 6,624 people, while the state’s Medicare Advantage enrollment grew by 26,023 people.

 Medigap in Connecticut